Filtering the Spot Database Display

 Filter: Band and Mode and [call=VK9NS]

-then the Spot Database Display is showing every Spot Database Entry whose callsign is VK9NS with specific filtering by Band and Mode, but with no filtering by Continent or Origin.
-To see exactly which Bands and Modes are being filtered, you can click the Filter panel's Band and Mode buttons.
+then the Spot Database Display is showing every Spot Database Entry whose callsign is VK9NS with specific filtering by Band and Mode, but with no filtering by Continent, Origin, Age, LoTW, or eQSL-AG.
+To see exactly which Bands and Modes are being filtered, you can click the Filter panel's Band and Mode buttons, respectively.

 Hiding Spot Database Entries: individually, or automatically by keyword